-If you think your performance was affected by mitigating circumstances, you can request that the University take this into account through the mitigating circumstances regulations.
+If you think your performance was affected by exceptional circumstances, you can request that the University take this into account through the Exceptional Circumstances Policy.

 If you accept that your work was poor but believe that this was due to poor teaching or guidance by a member of University staff, you can submit a formal complaint.

 The Student Complaints Procedure, the Complaints and Appeals Form and guidance on how to make a complaint can be found in the Student Complaints section of this website.
 Again, a successful complaint will not result in your marks being increased – in almost every case it will, at best, result in an opportunity to be reassessed.
 This may mean retaking the whole module again but you will not be charged for such a retake.

 Oxford Brookes does not allow vexatious or frivolous complaints or appeals.
 This means submissions will not be accepted if they are deemed to be: